 p.s. #3 – I would greatly appreciate it if you would pray for this Chronological Bible Blog ministry today!
 Please also consider partnering with us by financially supporting this ministry.
 Thank you!

-Please join us in memorizing and meditating on a verse of Scripture today: “These six towns you give will be your cities of refuge.”
-Numbers 35:13 NIV
+Please join us in memorizing and meditating on a verse of Scripture today: “I rejoiced with those who said to me, ‘Let us go to the house of the LORD.’”
+Psalm 122:1 NIV

 Comments from You: What verses or insights stand out to you in today’s readings?
 Please post up by clicking on the “Comments” link below!